-Ottawa University’s Human Services program teaches evidence-based curriculum that provides our students with the skills and competencies to work effectively with adults, children, the elderly, and those with physical disabilities and/or mental health issues.
-Obtaining a fulfilling career in the behavioral health field involves strong motivation, an excellent student experience, and knowledge about career opportunities.
+Ottawa University’s Human Services program provides our students with the skills and competencies to work effectively with adults, children, the elderly, and those with physical disabilities and/or mental health issues.
+Obtaining a fulfilling career in the behavioral health field involves strong motivation, an excellent student experience, and knowledge about the wide range of career opportunities.

 Most students pursue a degree in Human Services because they are compassionate towards their fellow man and want to be helpful.
 Some choose to obtain a fulfilling career in the behavioral health field because they have come through a difficult experience and feel they have the empathy and experience to help others.
 Some come from more privileged backgrounds wanting to ensure others less fortunate are provided care and opportunities as needed.
 Still others are drawn to the field by a spiritual calling.
 Ottawa University’s Mantra-Prepare for a Life of Significance-fits well with all these motivations.

 Unless they were raised in a household with a Social Worker or other Human Service Professional, most students are looking to their studies and experiences provided in their school program to help them understand what specific career opportunities are available for them.
-They hear terms such as Micro and Macro practice not understanding initially their role in the career world of Human Services.
-Most undergraduate programs such as Ottawa’s Human and Social Services provide a generalist practice curriculum where students can then utilize their knowledge and skill in a variety of settings with various populations.
+They hear terms such as cultural competence not initially understanding their role as a Human Services professional.
+Ottawa University’s accelerated Human Services program provides a generalist practice curriculum where students can then utilize their knowledge and skills in a variety of settings with various populations.

 Attending our accredited Human Services program provides our student with skills and competencies to explore any of the many career paths available in the mental health field.
 Sharing and discussing interests, personal history and goals with instructors and other students can help a student discern which area of practice they may wish to focus on.
 Internships are also a terrific opportunity for students to receive hands-on experience with different populations in various settings.

 Substance Abuse Counselor